Thanhlam43k4/Complete_Jenkins_Continuous_Integration_Kubernetes/README.md

 Prequesites:
 + Install docker and minikube in Local Machine.
-+ Containerized Jenkins Image and SonarQubeScanner
++ Containerized Jenkins Image and SonarQubeScanner.
-+ Clone this Repo in your Local Machine
++ Clone this Repo in your Local Machine.
-+ Integration Jenkins with Docker
++ Integration Jenkins with Docker.
-+ Install Docker and Maven tools for build to Docker Hub
++ Install Docker and Maven tools for build to Docker Hub .
++ Dowload kubectl for kubernetes command line.

 Proceeding:
+1.Continuous Integration and deploy images in Dockerhub.
 - Open your jenkins web (http://localhost:8081 in my case normally is http://localhost:8080)

 - Make Credentials for Jenkins Pipeline: